Eurofiber-CloudInfra/azure-url-monitor/bicep/readme.md

 # Running Your Own Tests

-Get yourself familiar with [Postman](https://www.postman.com/)
+Get yourself familiar with [Postman](https://www.postman.com/).

 ## Publicly Shared Collection

 - `Share` your Postman collection using a JSON link
-- Copy the url and pass that to the `postman_collection_url` parameter in the `main.bicep` file.
+- Copy the url and pass that to the `postman_collection_url` parameter in the `main.bicep` file
 - Re-run the deployment

 ## Exported Collection

 - `Export` your Postman collection
-- Store the json file on storage that is accessible from the Container Instance. (eg Azure Blob Storage )
+- Store the json file on storage that is accessible from the Container Instance. (eg Azure Blob Storage)
-- Pass the url to the `postman_collection_url` parameter in the `main.bicep` file and re-run the deployment.
+- Pass the url to the `postman_collection_url` parameter in the `main.bicep`
+- Re-run the deployment